 County Sound started broadcasting on the 4th April 1983 from studios at the top of Guildford's shopping centre, the Friary.
 The station served Surrey and North East Hampshire in the UK on 203 meters MW (1476 KHz) and 96.6 VHF Stereo.
 The first voice heard on air was Frank Muir with a story about Brewster Mouse (the station's mascot) who lived in the Friary.
 Early presenters/news reporters on County Sound included Mike Powell, Paul Owens, Bob Kingsley, Simon Cummings, Fiona Phillips, Sally Eden and an over night presenter called Damian Dark (real name Tony James).

-Towards the end of 1985 a plan to group ILR stations together and BBC local stations together meant a change in the FM frequency.
-96.6 became 96.4 FM.
-New jingles followed (again by Alfasound) and this time sung with American singers (a mixture of some of the usual Jam and TM Century singers).
+A plan to group ILR stations together and BBC local stations together meant a change in the FM frequency.
+96.6 became 96.4 FM on the 18th of June 1986.
+Some of the original jingles were re-sung with the new frequency.
+New jingles followed later (again by Alfasound) and this time sung with American singers (a mixture of some of the usual Jam and TM Century singers).

 Click below for the first programme guide or the County Sound newspaper from 1986: